List of Fairfax County Public Schools middle schools: Lake Braddock Secondary School

 Lake Braddock Secondary School is a combined junior high and high school in Burke administered by Fairfax County Public Schools.
 It is one of three secondary schools in Fairfax County, the other two being Hayfield Secondary School and Robinson Secondary School.
 Opened in 1973, Lake Braddock has recently completed an extensive renovation project.
 Its mascot is the bruin bear, and the school colors are purple and gold.

 Liberty Middle School

 Liberty Middle School (Region 4, grades 7–8) is one of the feeder middle schools for Centreville High School.
 They are located on the same road, less than two miles apart.

 The school requires four core classes (Math, Science, History, and English) and P.E. for each student.
 Students can choose 2–4 electives (2 full year electives or 1 full year and 2 half semester electives or 4 half semester electives).
 However, some electives are only for a semester or quarter instead of a full year, in which case a student may take more electives.

 Of 1100+ students (2006–2007), 77% were White, 3% were Black, 13% were Asian, and 7% were Hispanic.

-The school has eight teams; in 7th grade there are the Patriots, Pride, Navigators, and All Stars; and in 8th grade there are the Rockets, Wizards, Eagles, and Comets.
+The school has eight teams; in 7th grade there are the Patriots, Pride, Navigators, and Explorers; and in 8th grade there are the Rockets, Wizards, Eagles, and Comets.